ssmiller25/r15cookieblog/content/about.md

 Responsible for the management of 170+ remote Linux servers, 20+ Linux/HPUX/AIX/Windows central servers, 700+ Windows workstations, and 700+ point of sale systems.

-  * Technical lead for rollout of new credit card authorization system.
+  * Technical lead for the rollout of new credit card authorization system.
 Engineered a redundant system that met disaster recovery targets.
-The system successfully passed an external evaluation as well as an internal threat model review.
+The system successfully passed an external PCI evaluation as well as an internal threat model review.
   * Implemented a CFEngine configuration management system for PCI based system to assist in management and compliance.
-Puppet based infrastructure and process was developed, utilizing a workflow based on Vagrant.
+Migrated that configuration management system to Puppet in order to leverage shared resources across the company.
-  * Developed a network based imaging system for Linux servers, Windows workstations, and 4690 POS systems.
+  * Developed a remote PXE network-based imaging system for Linux servers, Windows workstations, and 4690 POS systems.
 The new system removed the need for external media and allowed remote scheduling of imaging and recovery activities.
+The imaging system was capable of automating the setup of HP's BMC technology, iLO.
-  * Performed forensics work on a Linux based appliance, as well as a Windows based DVR.
-Provided written documentation used for later remediation and vendor negotiation processes
+  *Performed forensic work on a Linux based appliance, as well as a Windows-based DVR.
+Provided written documentation used for later remediation and vendor negotiation processes.
-  * Migrated system administration scripts and configurations over to subversion in order to improve development, and to support SOX and PCI compliance audits.
+  * Migrated system administration scripts and configurations to subversion in order to improve development, as well as to support SOX and PCI compliance audits.
   * Implemented a VMWare vSphere 5.5 cluster for the Marketplace division.
 Migrated a major application from HPUX to Linux running on top of vSphere.

 ### Ferris State University (Feb.
 2005 - March 2008)